Document management system best practices

 Emailing files is the most common way to share files with others.
 Mailing or FedEx-ing your documents are other common (slow and expensive) ways to share working documents.
 Companies run into having methods of sharing documents with clients or colleagues that are unsecure, expensive, and unreliable in most cases.

 Best Practice: Transferring information with social security numbers, birthdates, full names, etc. is no longer secure through email and therefore generally prohibited by securities firms and businesses.
-Mail and FedEx can be expensive and unreliable in arriving to its destination on time. eFileCabinet provides an option for transferring your files securely to your non-securities clients, vendors, or employees.
+Mail and FedEx can be expensive and unreliable in arriving at their destination on time.
+Revver provides an option for transferring your files securely to your non-securities clients, vendors, or employees.

 One of the best solutions for sending your files to and from your non-investment clients (e.g., accounting clients or clients from another approved outside business activity) is using online client portals.
-This program is currently not available for use with your securities clients. eFileCabinet’s SecureDrawer allows for you to securely transfer files quickly and securely.
+This program is currently not available for use with your securities clients.
+Revver allows you to securely transfer files quickly and securely.

 7. Securing Data in Transit and at Rest